monahadidi/linguist/README.md

 ## Overrides

-Linguist supports a number of different custom overrides strategies for language definitions and vendored paths.
+Linguist supports a number of different custom strategies for language definitions and vendored paths.

 ### Using gitattributes